Introduction

 Verify installed applications

 Both the web interface and the server report of the Axis device can be used to verify installed applications and their current running status.
-Recommendations on how to operate applications are outlined in a dedicated section of AXIS OS Hardening Guide.
+To learn more about secure use of applications on your device, see AXIS OS Hardening Guide.